The stakes have been raised: a ranking of the top 25 vampire television series

 Defining Blade: The TV Show had the action and gore that fans of the Blade series have come to expect, but without Wesley Snipes, the film would have been a failure.
 Sticky Fingaz takes over the role made famous by Wesley Snipes in the films, but the series doesn't feature him.
 Though Fingaz does a fine job in the title role, it's impossible for anyone to truly replace Snipes as the half-vampire vampire hunter.
 Having Snipes absent was a dealbreaker for fans, and Blade: The Series was canceled after only one season.
 The show would have fared better if it had begun a new continuity, separate from the films.
 John Lennon

-The Vampire Academy1 being relatively new, we have it ranked lower than some others, but we think this freshman YA drama is off to a good start Follow Vasilisa "Lissa" Dragomir (Daniela Nieves) and Rosemarie "Rose" Hathaway (Sisi Stringer) as they navigate life at a supernatural boarding school (think Hogwarts for vampires).
+The Vampire Academy being relatively new, we have it ranked lower than some others, but we think this freshman YA drama is off to a good start Follow Vasilisa "Lissa" Dragomir (Daniela Nieves) and Rosemarie "Rose" Hathaway (Sisi Stringer) as they navigate life at a supernatural boarding school (think Hogwarts for vampires).
 Rose has taken an oath to safeguard Lissa, who is a member of the vampire royal family.
-Enjoy the perfectly cheesy plot, but stick around for the surprisingly in-depth world-building and vampire history. *[John Lennon]
+Enjoy the perfectly cheesy plot, but stick around for the surprisingly in-depth world-building and vampire history.
+This is [John Lennon]

 Moonlight is centered on the self-loathing vampire Mick St. In the pilot episode, John (Alex O'Loughlin) admits to the viewers that "being a vampire sucks," so he spends his (very) long life trying to redeem himself from his monstrous nature.
 Mick's method of self-punishment consists of accepting private investigation cases that only he can handle.
 In the series, Mick (Shannyn Sossamon) investigates the disappearance of a woman who looks remarkably like his ex-wife Coraline (Jason Dohring of Veronica Mars), a vampire who teaches new vamps how to deal with the inconvenient parts of their existence. who Mick thinks is dead The series' cheesy dialogue was widely panned, but its original world was intriguing enough to warrant watching.
 Unfortunately, the show was canceled after just one season after being severely hampered by the 2008 writers' strike.
 To paraphrase: [John Lennon]

 British horror-comedy series starring Lenora Crichlow as the ghost Annie, Aidan Turner as the vampire Mitchell, and George Basil as the werewolf all share the same house.
-Russell Tovey's character and another supernatural character (both living in Bristol) try to blend in while keeping their true identities hidden.
+Russell Tovey's character and another supernatural character (both living in Bristol) try to blend in while keeping their identities a secret.
 While fighting his addiction to blood, Mitchell meets and falls in love with Annie.
 However, after season three, Turner left the show to play the dwarf Kli in The Hobbit films, so their relationship was never fully developed.
 To be Human was broadcast for five years on BBC Three and inspired a four-year run of the same name on Syfy in the United States.
 (Robert DeSalvo)

 The miniseries directed by Poltergeist's Tobe Hooper and up for an Emmy is: The Town of Salem strong acting, great special effects, and a visceral set design (the dilapidated Marsten House) make this one of the scariest movies ever made.
 The iconic photo of a vampire kid floating outside (and later through) a bedroom window in the upper story (no CGI, creepy AF) disturbed many children of Generation X. Even now, it has the same unsettling effect.
 While not every early Stephen King adaptation has stood the test of time, this one is still plenty sassy.
 Midnight Mass, directed by Mike Flanagan, was heavily influenced by King's short story.
 This is [Bryan Reesman]